 If you are looking for an account for your e-commerce company, Genome has all you need and more!
 We are an Electronic Money Institution that provides both business and merchant accounts for e-commerce entities.

-Our business wallet allows you to hold up to 15 accounts inside of it in different currencies – EUR, USD, and GBP.
+Our business wallet allows you to hold up to 5 accounts per each of the following currencies – EUR, USD, and GBP.
 You can make corporate transfers using Faster Payments*, SWIFT*, SEPA, and Genome’s internal transfers.

 As for merchant accounts, at Genome, you can open as much as your business requires!
 We provide host-to-host, hosted payment pages, as well as mobile SDK.
 Using the latter, you can easily customize your payment page inside the mobile app.